College of Law History

 Hiram Chodosh, who took over as dean in 2006, spearheaded the effort.
 “We are building a teaching hospital for law,” Chodosh said in a Salt Lake Tribune interview.
 “We are building clinical and practical training into our program, as well as the ethos of service in each and every student.”

-The 155,000-square-foot building will house centers in Criminal Justice, Law and Biomedical Sciences, and Innovation in Legal Education as well as the existing Stegner Center.
-It will encourage collaboration between students and faculty, and allow more opportunities to further the emphasis on public service.
+The 155,000-square-foot building houses ‘Centers’ in Criminal Justice, Law and Biomedical Sciences, and Innovation in Legal Education as well as the long-standing and highly-rated Stegner Center.
+The configuration of the building encourages collaboration between students and faculty, and, allows more opportunities to further the emphasis on public service.

-One hundred years are in the books.
-What started in borrowed office space on the valley floor will enter a second century housed in a contemporary monument to intelligent design.
-The original graduating class of eight local men has evolved into 2012’s class of 136 graduates—almost equally divided between men and women—representing 35 states and countries.
+Over one hundred years are in the books.
+What started in borrowed office space on the valley floor in the late 1980’s, has a strong position in the 21st century housed in a contemporary monument to intelligent design.
+The original graduating class of eight local men has evolved into the 2020’s with classes that are majority women, faculty that is almost evenly split between men and women, and our graduates among the best in the world.

-A century of progress begets a new century of promise.
-It starts now.
+A century of progress has lead to a new century of promise.